Social services managers and directors Salary Guide UK — 2025

 The median social services managers and directors salary in the UK is £45,155 per year (ONS ASHE 2025).
 The mean salary is £45,847, which is higher due to top earners.

-Which region pays social services managers and directorss the most?
+Which region pays social services managers and directors the most?

 Wales pays the highest social services managers and directors salaries with a median of £51,651.